The 10 Most Effective Types of Note-Taking

 6. Organize your Notes

 A cluttered notebook can lead to a cluttered mind.
-Structure your notes with a clear title, date, and coherent sections.
+When we're talking about the types of notes in writing, make sure to structure your notes with a clear title, date, and coherent sections.
 Whether it’s bullet points, paragraphs, or numbered lists, find a structure that’s easy for you to navigate and review.

 Use Headings and Subheadings